matthieugomez/regife/README.md

 ```

-- The command handles unbalanced panels (ie missing observation for a given id x time) as described in the appendix of Bai 2009.
+- The command handles unbalanced panels (ie missing observation for a given id x time) by imputing observations as described in the appendix of Bai 2009.
 - The command `regife` is estimated on the residuals after removing the fixed effect specified in `absorb`.
-This is correct as long as the fixed effects are compatible with a factor model (ie mainly id fe and/or time fe)
+This is correct as long as the fixed effects are compatible with a factor model (in particular id fe and/or time fe)